Aspasia Manos: Settling in England and Alexandra's marriage

 While several members of the royal family were forced to spend World War II in South Africa, Aspasia obtained the permission of King George II of Greece and the British government to move to the United Kingdom with her daughter.
-Arrived at Liverpool in the fall of 1941, they settled in Mayfair, London.
+Arriving at Liverpool in the fall of 1941, they settled in Mayfair, London.
 In the English capital, the Greek princesses resumed their activities with the Red Cross.
 Better accepted than in their own country, they were regularly received by their cousin Marina, Duchess of Kent (born Princess of Greece and Denmark) and, while he was on leave from the Royal Navy, met the future Duke of Edinburgh (born Prince Philip of Greece), who for some time was looked on as a suitable husband for Alexandra.

 However, Alexandra soon met and was attracted to another royal figure.
 In 1942, the Greek princess met King Peter II of Yugoslavia at an officers gala at Grosvenor House.
 The 19-year-old sovereign had lived in exile in London since the invasion of his country by the Axis powers in April 1941.
 They quickly fell in love with each other and eventually were married on 20 March 1944, despite the opposition of the Queen Mother Maria of Yugoslavia (born Princess Maria of Romania).
 The ceremony was very modest, because of financial difficulties related to the war, but Aspasia, who always wanted to see her daughter marry well, was delighted.
 (Note: Despite her desire to unite Alexandra to an important member of the European royalty, Aspasia declined the marriage proposal that King Zog I of Albania addressed to her daughter when she was 15-years-old.)

 Shortly after the end of the war, on 17 July 1945, Queen Alexandra gave birth to her only child, Crown Prince Alexander of Yugoslavia, in Suite 212 of Claridge's Hotel in Brook Street, London, which according to some reports was transformed for the occasion into Yugoslav territory by the British Prime Minister, Winston Churchill.
 However, the arrival of the heir to the throne was quickly followed by the deposition of the Karađorđević dynasty and the proclamation of the Socialist Federal Republic of Yugoslavia by Marshal Tito on 29 November 1945.
 This was the beginning of a long period of difficulties, marked by financial instability, the pursuit of vain political projects and the deterioration of relations between Alexandra and Peter II.